About this Basic Rigging Course

 Starting with a basic rigging course jump-starts your career since you can advance your education level over time, adding on intermediate and advanced skills as you move up the ranks in your job.
 You’ll be well-experienced to switch to a different industry or a better, more complex role.

-Why Choose Kallibr Training?
+Why Choose Kallibr Training in NSW & QLD?

 Our High Risk Work Licence (class RB) course prepares you for real-world rigging situations involving most common types of rigging and loads.